The RSPCA is against people keeping primates as pets at home. But, the question is... can you own a monkey in the United

-The RSPCA are so concerned they released a new report called 'Do You Give a Monkey's'?
+The RSPCA are so concerned about humans keeping monkeys as pets they released a new report called 'Do You Give a Monkey's'?

-It highlights the increasing problem for popular primates such squirrel monkeys and marmosets.
+The report highlights an increasing problem for popular primates, such as capuchins, tamarins, squirrel monkeys, and marmosets.

 They claim the animals are suffering in unnatural conditions.
 Moreover, they are calling for a complete ban on the keeping, and the trading, of primates as pets.

-There are some 'pet primate' species that live for well over 40 years.
+In fact, there are some 'pet primate species' that can live for well over forty (40) years.
 That means, much like caring for horses, keeping a monkey pet would be a lifelong commitment.

 In fact, as monkeys grow old and mature, they often become aggressive in nature.
 That is a stark difference to keeping 'man's best friend' at home and the general welfare of dogs.

 There are reasons why a domestic home is not a healthy environment for primates.
 They need specially-designed accommodation - which is often complex to build.

 Keeping primates indoors creates a common problem in monkey land.
-Houses are inappropriate for an animal that is happiest living in the wild.
+Houses are inappropriate for animals that live happiest in the wild.

 People often keep small monkeys as pets in tiny cramped cages.